royfius/NNEXPLAINER/README.md

 TypeScript using d3.js.
 We use GitHub issues for tracking new requests and bugs.
 Your feedback is highly appreciated!

+# Modifications

+This fork includes the ability to load `.csv` datasets.

+Currently, `.csv` data must be normalized and have 3 unnamed columns, corresponding to X, Y and LABEL data.

+It is the third datatype of the regression mode.

 **If you'd like to contribute, be sure to review the [contribution guidelines](CONTRIBUTING.md).**

 ## Development